 I like to draw my new dishes and work out how I’m going to plate the dish.

 For ingredients I like to play with the guests preference sheets and see how I can use their requests to my advantage.
 For instance, I had a couple that did not want any mayonnaise or aiolis on their food.
 I use aiolis a lot with my tried and tested dishes.
 So I adapted and made vegan purées of different veggies to create the same effect but without the extra oil and egg yolk.
-Bags of flavor and color.
+Bags of flavour and colour.
 It went down really well and was offered a job at the end of their charter.

 How do you deal with crew dietary requirements on board?